rackerlabs/design-system/_docs/style/spacing.md

 <div class="hxRow"  markdown="1">

-{% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}
+{% column left:"hxCol hxSpan-4 hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

 #### Full-width items in a bound container

 A modification is made for list items that extend to the left and right edge of a visually bound container.
 The example is items in a drop-down menu.

 In cases like this the container does not receive a square inset.
 To move the first item away from the top edge of the container, the first item gets a top space of four pixels.

 {% endcolumn %}

-{% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}
+{% column right:"hxCol hxSpan-8 hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}
 {% figure [caption: "Full-width items in a bound container"][class:"image bg-light border"] %}
 ![]({{site.url}}/assets/images/style/spacing/spacing-system-full-width-items-in-a-bound-container.png){: width="536px"}
 {% endfigure %}